JulioPDX/nxos_spine_leaf/readme.md

     lines: ['feature fabric forwarding', 'nv overlay evpn']
 ```

-This file is a pretty cool example on how to solve the same task.
+This file is a pretty cool example on how to solve the same task in two different ways.
 The first task uses the `nxos_feature` module and loops over the `features` variable.
 Since all features are the same for each node, they are located under `group_vars/network.yaml`.
-The second option was to use the `nxos_config` module and passing in a list.
+The second option uses the `nxos_config` module and we pass in a list.

 ```yaml
 ospf_instance: OSPF_UNDERLAY_NET